Athletics & Clubs

 Once per week, students will have an opportunity to participate in a club run by a Nativity Prep Teacher.
 Student input on offerings will be sought ahead of time throughout the year.
 Club offerings in the past have included Culinary Arts, Community Service, Bowling, Flag Football, School Newspaper, and Film Club.

-Nativity Prep field trips, scheduled for most Saturdays during the school year, are designed to add cultural, educational, and community service elements to the program.
+Nativity Prep field trips, scheduled for Fridays and Saturdays during the school year, are designed to add cultural, educational, and community service elements to the program.
 These trips introduce students to educational and historical sites, monuments and cultural institutions in the area, and give them opportunities to become involved in service work.
 They are designed to offer a learning experience in which students and members of the community can build ties of friendship and Nativity spirit together.
 All field trips provide an active learning experience for each student that reinforces classroom instruction with hands-on activities.
 Recently we have visited the Fuller Craft Museum to view socially conscious modern art, the Museum of Science, and the New Bedford Whaling Museum.
-More adventure oriented trips include rock climbing, nature hikes, mountain biking, as well as a trip to an interactive Egyptian tomb adventure in Boston.
+More adventure-oriented trips include rock climbing, nature hikes, mountain biking, as well as a trip to an interactive Egyptian tomb adventure in Boston.